Azure/reliable-web-app-pattern-dotnet/slo-and-cost.md

-For non-production environments Relecloud devs target different SKUs for Dev/Test and their non-prod environments have an estimated minimum cost between $200-$300 for each environment.
+For non-production environments Relecloud devs target different SKUs for Dev/Test and their non-prod environments have an

 The primary drivers of cost for non-production environments are the App Service Plans which represent 44% of the total cost.